OLC-Bioinformatics/redmine-docs/docs/analysis/plasmidborneidentity.md

 Plasmid-Borne Identity will upload five separate reports once it is complete

-`geneseekr_blastn.xlsx` strain name and percent identity match for all query genes
+`geneseekr_{BLAST_PROGRAM}.xlsx` strain name and percent identity match for all query genes

-`geneseekr_blastn_detailed.csv` strain name, and BLAST summary information, including percent match, alignment length, subject length, e-value, number of positives, number of mismatches, and number of gaps for every gene
+`geneseekr_{BLAST_PROGRAM}_detailed.csv` strain name, and BLAST summary information, including percent match, alignment length, subject length, e-value, number of positives, number of mismatches, and number of gaps for every gene

-`geneseekr_blastn.csv`  same as `geneseekr_blastn.csv`  same as, but in .csv format
+`geneseekr_{BLAST_PROGRAM}.csv`  same as `geneseekr_{BLAST_PROGRAM}.csv`  same as, but in .csv format

 `mob_recon_summary.csv` shows any contigs that are predicted to be plasmids - note that all contigs calculated to be chromosomal are ignored. __Location__ is the name of the predicted plasmid, while __Contig__ is the name contig predicted to contain plasmid sequence.
 One plasmid can be composed of several contigs if it could not be circularised.

-`plasmid_borne_summary.csv` combines information from `geneseekr_blastn.csv`  and `mob_recon_summary.csv`.
+`plasmid_borne_summary.csv` combines information from `geneseekr_{BLAST_PROGRAM}.csv`  and `mob_recon_summary.csv`.
-The contigs of all predicted AMR genes from the `geneseekr_blastn_detailed.csv` report are used to search the `mob_recon_summary` report.
+The contigs of all predicted AMR genes from the `geneseekr_{BLAST_PROGRAM}_detailed.csv` report are used to search the `mob_recon_summary` report.
 The plasmid predictions, and well as all the incompatibility types for that plasmid are extracted, and used in the report. __Location__ will specify either `chromosome` or the name of the predicted plasmid.

 ### How long does it take?